 Drop: 295 feet

-The Rio Celeste waterfall is arguably the most talked about waterfall in Costa Rica due to incredible blue waters.
+The Rio Celeste waterfall is arguably the most talked about Costa Rica waterfall due to incredible blue waters.
 It’s hidden within Tenorio Volcano National Park.
 In the same area, you’ll find the Tenorio Volcano, natural hot springs, hiking trails, and wildlife.
 This stunning waterfall can be seen after a short climb down 250 stairs to a viewing platform.

 Fun Fact: With waters so blue, locals say that God washed his paintbrush in the water after painting the sky, but really it’s a natural chemical reaction that occurs between minerals due to the local volcano!